For urgent consular assistance call

 Full travel advice: Local contacts

-Armed robberies, burglaries, purse snatchings, theft, fraud and sexual assaults are the most common crimes committed against travellers in Freeport and Nassau, including at cruise ship terminals and in resorts.
+Armed robberies, burglaries, purse snatchings, theft, fraud and sexual assaults are the most common crimes committed against travellers in Freeport and Nassau, including in cruise ship terminals and resorts.
+Avoid Nassau’s 'over the hill' area (south of Shirley Street), where gang violence occurs.

 Criminals target travellers in Nassau and Freeport for:

 The Bahamas has a high murder rate.
-However, most murders happen at night in non-tourist areas in downtown Nassau.
+Most murders happen at night in non-tourist areas in downtown Nassau.
 Avoid these neighbourhoods.

-The Bahamas has one of the highest rates of sexual assault in the Caribbean.
+The Bahamas has a high rate of sexual assault.
 Assault can happen in many areas, such as:

 Food and drink spiking is often followed by sexual assault or robbery.
 Never leave your food or drink unattended.